Texas Securities Fraud Lawyer

 Stockbrokers have a fiduciary duty that includes responsibility of care, disclosure, and loyalty.
 They have a legal and ethical obligation to put the financial interests of the client ahead of their own.
 When stockbrokers violate their fiduciary duty by giving inappropriate or unethical advice, they engage in stockbroker fraud.
 A stockbroker has a fundamental responsibility for fair dealing.
 The securities industry requires a stockbroker to treat his customer fairly and honestly.
 Stockbroker fraud can be as subtle as giving bad investment advice or recommending risky investments without explaining the risks, or as overtly fraudulent as making trades without your authorization or excessively trading your account.

 Fiduciary duty is the responsibility of care, disclosure, and loyalty that a broker/brokerage firm must provide to its customers.

 A stockbroker must disclose all material information related to investment recommendations.
 This includes informing them of clear measures of risk; informing them of conflicts of interest in a financial relationship between an investor and their broker-dealer or account representative; and informing them when an investment is inappropriate for their objectives and tolerances.

 The duty to give suitable recommendations requires that all investment recommendations be consistent with the customer's financial and tax status, investment objectives, level of understanding, and risk tolerance.
 This obligates a stockbroker to maintain an accurate and up-to-date profile of their clients.
-Furthermore, a broker must refrain from making an unsuitable recommendation even if the customer has expressed interest in it or asked for the recommendation.
+Furthermore, a broker must refrain from making an unsuitable recommendation even if the customer has expressed interest or asked for it.